flojoy-ai/docs/docs/instruments-wiki/Temperature Controllers/Thermostream-ATS-Series/Thermostream-ATS-Series.md

 # Wait for the instrument to settle
 instrument.wait_for_settling()

+# Check if the instrument is at temperature
+if instrument.at_temperature():
+    print("The instrument is at temperature")
+else:
+    print("The instrument is not at temperature")

-# Shutdown the instrument
+# Stop the instrument
 instrument.shutdown()
 ```

-Note: Replace `"TCPIP::192.168.1.1::INSTR"` with the actual VISA address of the instrument, which can be found using the appropriate VISA resource manager for your system.
+Note: Replace `"TCPIP::192.168.1.1::INSTR"` with the actual VISA address of the instrument, which can be found using the appropriate VISA resource manager software.

 </TabItem>
 </Tabs>